kl1nton/4_MRCS_Bailey_Love/S1_Applied_Basic_Sciences.md

 -----------------

 ### Q181
+With regard to gene expression:

+A. Translation occurs in the nucleus of eukaryotes
+B. Introns code for proteins
+C. DNA polymerases manufacture DNA in a 3′–5′ direction
+D. RNA polymerase II gives rise to protein encoding mRNA
+E. Codons are formed from groups of three amino acids
 #### Answer: X. ?
 - ?

 ### Q182
+Concerning the thyroid gland, which one of the following is correct?

+A. Blood supply is through the internal carotid and subclavian arteries - F
+B. Embryologically starts out at the foramen caecum of the tongue
+C. Venous drainage is by way of the external jugular vein - F
+D. Produces thyroid stimulating hormone (TSH) - F
+E. Is attached to the thyroid cartilage by Berry’s ligament
 #### Answer: X. ?
 - ?

 ### Q183
+Opioids:

+A. Commonly cause diarrhoea - F
+B. Act only centrally
+C. Mediate most of their beneficial effects and side-effects through ς-receptors
+D. Lead to tolerance
+E. Can be reversed by flumazenil
 #### Answer: X. ?
 - ?

 ### Q184
+Type I hypersensitivity

+A. Is caused by antigen reacting with IgM antibodies
+B. Results in mast-cell degranulation
+C. Is characterized by the Arthus reaction
+D. Takes 48–72 hours to develop
+E. Is caused by the formation of antibody–antigen complexes
 #### Answer: X. ?
 - ?

 ### Q185
+Which one of the following statements concerning referred pain is true?

+A. Pain from the transverse colon is usually ferred to the midline area below the umbilicus
+B. Somatic pain is usually referred in a diffuse, poorly localized pattern
+C. The mechanism of referred pain is well understood - F
+D. Diaphragmatic pain is usually referred to the inguinal area - F
+E. Pain from an inflamed appendix is referred to the medial thigh - F
 #### Answer: X. ?
 - ?

 ### Q186
+With regard to cell division:

+A. Transfer of genetic information between homologous chromosomes occurs in metaphase I of meiosis
+B. Mitosis always produces genetically identical daughter cells
+C. It is controlled externally by cyclins
+D. Cyclins are activated by dephosphorylation
+E. p53 is an oncogene - F
 #### Answer: X. ?
 - ?

 ### Q187
+With regard to the tongue:

+A. All muscles of the tongue are innervated via the hypoglossal nerve
+B. Special taste sensation on the anterior two-thirds of the tongue is through the mandibular division of the trigeminal nerve
+C. It is composed of smooth musculature
+D. Genioglossus muscle protrudes the tongue
+E. Its epithelium is of the glandular columnar variety
 #### Answer: X. ?
 - ?

 ### Q188
+With regard to the relationship of the electrocardiogram to the cardiac cycle:

+A. The P-wave results from atrial repolarization - F
+B. The QRS complex is due to ventricular repolarization - F
+C. The Q-T interval gives a rough indication of the duration of ventricular systole
+D. The first heart sound occurs at the same time as the P-wave
+E. The second heart sound occurs at the same time as the QRS complex
 #### Answer: X. ?
 - ?

 ### Q189
+Type III hypersensitivity:

+A. Is mediated by specifically sensitized T-lymphocytes
+B. May cause allergic rhinitis
+C. Is a feature of nickel sensitivity
+D. May occur in systemic lupus erythematosus
+E. Is cell-mediated
 #### Answer: X. ?
 - ?

 ### Q190
+Which one of the following proteins binds to penicillin?

+A. Alanine racemase
+B. 30S ribosomes
+C. Porin
+D. Transpeptidase
+E. Peptidoglycan
 #### Answer: X. ?
 - ?